Badbeats87/vinyl-catalog/FEEDBACK.md

 ---

-### 7. Deployment Readiness
+### 8. Deployment Readiness
-**What was done:**
-- Created deployment checklist
-- Identified must-haves before production
-- Documented remaining work
+**Current Status:**
+- Backend API: ✅ Security implemented
+- Frontend: ❌ Does not exist
+- Email service: ⏳ Stub only
+- PayPal integration: ⏳ Stub only

 **Questions for you:**
-- What's your timeline for production deployment?
+- Timeline for production deployment?
-- Should we prioritize different items on the checklist?
+- Should we prioritize backend deployment first, or wait for frontend?
 - Do you have deployment infrastructure ready?
-- Any constraints we should know about?
+- What's the MVP (minimum viable product)?

 **Your feedback:**
 <!-- Please add your thoughts here -->